jdanders/hdl_build/README.md

 Module, package, and include dependencies are automatically determined for verilog sources.

 * Modules can only be implemented in files with `.v` or `.sv` extensions.
-Non-HDL modules like vendor IP are not discovered automatically and must be specified as a `subtitution`.
+Non-HDL modules like vendor IP are not discovered automatically and must be specified as a `substitution`.
 * The module name must be the same as the "base" of the filename.
 For example, module `fifo` could be implemented as `fifo.sv`.
     * Megafunction IP cores should be saved using the `_qmw.v` suffix.
 This is the only exception where the filename can be different than the module name.
 For example, a PLL called `clkgen` should be stored as `clkgen_qmw.v` (this is the file that has the megawizard settings embedded as comments).
 The module name in the code should still be `clkgen` without the `_qmw` extension.
 The build system will automatically handle building the megafunction for synthesis.
 * Only a single module definition is allowed per file.